-This Appendix includes additional analysis of the regional financing needs and opportunities to which BAHFA's Tenant Protections and Homelessness Prevention Program is intended to be responsive.

-Landscape Analysis: Existing Conditions In 2019, the Bay Area had over 1 million extremely low income ("ELI") residents-defined as households with incomes of 30% or less of the area median income-with an average annual income of \$17,800, representing 17% of all households.
+4. Ensure adequate funding for tenant protections.
+For BAHFA revenue sources that prohibit expenditures on Protections (e.g., GO bonds), design BAHFA funding programs so that they generate new revenue streams that can be reinvested in Protections region wide.
+Proactively seek other revenue such as state and federal grants to enhance BAHFA tenant protection funding.
+5. Elevate the urgency of tenant protections through regional leadership.
+Invest in research, data collection, and coordination to inform policy change and region wide adoption of best practices.
+As described above, BAHFA anticipates that this Program will be iterative and phased, as BAHFA secures new resources, responds to tenant and jurisdictional needs, and works responsively with partners and stakeholders to changing economic and social conditions.
+As such, BAHFA has included a Draft Protections Program Budget in Table 1 which outlines the priority programs it will create pending available funds.
+Therefore, while BAHFA plans to advance all areas the Equity Objectives, some may be prioritized in the near-term according to Program needs and funding availability.
+Landscape Analysis: Existing Conditions In 2019, the Bay Area had over 1 million Extremely Low Income ("ELI") residents - defined as households with incomes of 30% or less of the area median income - with an average annual income of \$17,800, representin 17% of all households.
 Approximately half of these households spend more than one-third of their income on housing, placing them at severe risk of displacement or homelessness.
-Black and Hispanic/Latinx people are disproportionately represented in these numbers: Black individuals make up 11% of the ELI population, despite making up only 5% of the Bay Area population, and 33% of the ELI population.

-The state of homelessness in the region: In a 2021 report, "Bay Area Homelessness," the Bay Area Council estimated that 73% of the population of people experiencing homelessness in the region is unsheltered.
+Black and Hispanic/Latinx people are disproportionately represented in these numbers: Black individuals make up 11% of the ELI population, despite making up only 5% of the Bay Area population, and 33% of the ELI population is Hispanic/Latinx, despit representing 24% of the overall population.
+1 The state of homelessness in the region: In a 2021 report, "Bay Area Homelessness", The Bay Area Council estimated that 73% of the population of people experiencing homelessness in the region is unsheltered.
 Knowing the exact number of people experiencing homelessness is challenging, and many methods, including the Point-in- Time ("PIT") count, are considered undercounts.
-However, this remains one of the most standardized methods of data collection and is utilized for funding allocation methodologies at the federal and state level.
-The 2022 PIT was the first count conducted by every county since 2019 due to the COVID-19 pandemic.
-This count represents people residing in shelters, transitional housing, vehicles, tents, abandoned buildings, and other places not meant for human habitation.
-According to the 2022 data reported individually below, there are 37,989 people experiencing homelessness in the 9-county region:
+However, this remains one of the most standardized methods of data collection and is utilized

-Alameda County: 9,747 (21.5% increase since 2019) people experiencing homelessness.

-Contra Costa County: 3,093 (34.8% increase).

-Marin County: 1,121 (8.4% increase).

-Napa County: 366 (13.7% increase).

-• San Francisco: 7,754 (-3.5% decrease).

-&lt;sup>4 "On the Edge of Homelessness: The Vulnerability of Extremely Low-Income Households in the Bay Area."
+1 "On the Edge of Homelessness: The Vulnerability of Extremely Low-Income Households in the Bay Area."
 The Terner Center, December 2, 2021.